ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The [multifile plugin](http://libelektra.org/plugins/multifile) now passes the child config to the storage plugins too and also handles symlinks correctly, thanks to Thomas Waser

+## Workshop

+Elektra Initiative are the people behind Elektra.
+Our goal is to build up expertise with configuration settings and improve the situation in the FLOSS landscape.
+To learn more about the needs of configuration-wise non-trivial FLOSS applications, we have workshops.
+After a successful workshop with the LCDproc's maintainer, the next Workshop will be with people from KDE.

+We will use the opportunity of [Akademy](https://akademy.kde.org/2018) being in Vienna.
+We already got positive feedback from kconfig maintainers (David Faure and Aleix Pol).

+If you are interested, you can [sign up](https://dudle.inf.tu-dresden.de/config_workshop_akademy/).
+We are looking forward to an informative, interactive and interesting workshop!

 ## Outlook